Salaamun alaykum, dear readers!

 - [2:87] … But is it not that whenever a messenger came to you with what yourselves did not desire, you were arrogant?
 You thus denied one group and kill another group.

-- [2:89] And when a (new) book came to them from God, a confirmer for what was with them (their past books), while they used to seek victory over the disbelievers before.
-But when what they recognized came to them (in the new book), they disbelieved it (the new book).
+- [2:89] And when a (new) Book came to them from God, a confirmer for what was with them (their past scriptures), while they used to seek victory over the disbelievers before.
+But when what they recognized (from the past scripture) came to them (by newer scriptures and messengers), they disbelieved it (the new scriptures).
 Thus, God’s curse is on the disbelievers.

 - [2:91] And when it was said to them, “Believe in what God has brought down,” they said, “We believe in what was brought down upon us.”
 But they disbelieve in what is after it, while it is the truth, a confirmer for what is with them…